 The Too Deep Bird Bath

 A deeper bath will stay full longer, but a very deep basin is not suitable for smaller birds.
 It may actually present a drowning risk if birds tumble into the water.
-If the water level in a deeper bath drops, birds may not be able to reach the water from the basin's edge.
+Also, if the water level in a deeper bath drops, birds may not be able to reach the water from the basin's edge.

 The Dirty Bird Bath